Thesis advisor requests

 - Highlight the changes you have made in the revised copy.

-- Once your grades have been determined (two weeks after the jury), if you have passed---as you probably will---then you have to run around by yourself to get signatures from all three jury members on the approval page to be incorporated into the formal physical copy that will be submitted to the library.
+- Once your grades have been determined (two weeks after the jury), if you have passed---as you probably will---then you have to print out the approval page (only!) and run around by yourself to get signatures from all three jury members on the approval page to be incorporated into the formal physical copy that will be submitted to the library.
 The thesis guidelines will provide the format and type of paper to use.
 I am pretty sure you only need one copy, but most students as for three.
 Be sure to do this right away, since you have to find the professors while they are in their office and before they go away for the summer.

 - I strongly recommend that you download and start using a bibliographic reference manager like JabRef (if you use Libreoffice) or Endnote.
 They make your life much easier by formatting and building your bibliographies for you.
 If you use these, you no longer need to cut and paste from one paper to another and then select and change the format word by word.
 Do it.
 You will thank me.